digital SLR guide

 Dust-Reduction Sensors

-If neither one of those solutions sounds all that great to you, there is a third option.
+If neither one of those solutions sound all that great to you, there is a third option: buy a digital SLR with a dust control system.

 Help!
 I've Got Dust On My Sensor

-If you are noticing little black smudges in all of your digital SLR photos, then you've got a dust problem.
+If you are noticing little black smudges in all of your photos, then you've got a dust problem.

 You've now got two options: